 Projects may include community advocacy, field research, library research, the creation of educational curricula, ritual design, creative writing, and more.
 Regardless of the nature of the project, the student will be expected to find a way to serve the larger community with this work and produce a written, visual, or audio summary of the project that can be shared with other students and faculty in the Capstone Project classroom.
 The final project presentation should demonstrate how the Capstone Project work serves the larger community.
-Prerequisite: all required core courses.
-Detailed information is given below in the Instructions section of this handbook.
+Prerequisite: all required core courses is recommended.